DeeNewcum/Perl-Tidy-Guarantee/README.md

 It is by far the most complex and twisty piece of perl I've ever written that is actually still built properly and isn't a terrible spaghetti-like mess."

+[PPI](https://metacpan.org/pod/PPI) says "PPI seeks to be good enough … However, there are going to be limits to this process. …
-[PPI](https://metacpan.org/pod/PPI) says "How good is Good Enough? … **Any code written using source filters should not be assumed to be parsable.** … There are only 28 non-Acme Perl modules in CPAN that PPI is incapable of parsing.".
+**Any code written using source filters should not be assumed to be parsable.** … There are only 28 non-Acme Perl modules in CPAN that PPI is incapable of parsing."

-Note that [Filter::Util::Call](https://metacpan.org/pod/Filter%3A%3AUtil%3A%3ACall) is a [river stage](https://metacpan.org/about/faq#whatdoestheriverstageindicate) four, and I count 16 .xs files in CPAN that [call filter\_add()](https://metacpan.org/pod/perlfilter), [one being](https://metacpan.org/pod/Devel%3A%3ADeclare) river stage three.
-So this isn't necessarily a small issue.
+Note that [Filter::Util::Call](https://metacpan.org/pod/Filter%3A%3AUtil%3A%3ACall) is a [river stage](https://metacpan.org/about/faq#whatdoestheriverstageindicate) four, and I count 16 .xs files in CPAN that call [filter\_add()](https://metacpan.org/pod/perlfilter), one being a river stage three ([Devel::Declare](https://metacpan.org/pod/Devel%3A%3ADeclare)).
+So this isn't necessarily a small issue. (however, it's unclear whether source filters ever modify code beyond the file that directly `use`d them, whether their influence ever cascades to "files that use files that use source filters" or beyond)

 # LICENSE